Absaroka Elk Ecology Project

 Wyoming Game & Fish Department · Wyoming Animal Damage Management Board · U.S. Fish & Wildlife Service · Rocky Mountain Elk Foundation · Wyoming Governor’s Big Game License Coalition · Sportsmen for Fish & Wildlife · U.S. Forest Service - Shoshone National Forest · Boone & Crocket Club · University of Wyoming - National Park Service Research Station · Bowhunters of Wyoming · Pope & Young Club · Wildlife Heritage Foundation of Wyoming · Safari Club International · Cody Country Outfitters & Guides Association

 This project has benefited from the cooperation of E. & B. Landmark, Heart Mountain, Mooncrest, Sunlight, Switchback, Trail Creek, and Two Dot ranches, as well as many other landowners and sportsmen in the area.
 For their roles in data collection to date we thank P.J.
 White, Doug Smith, Christie Hendrix, and Mike Ross of the National Park Service; Gary Brown, Chris Queen, Craig Sax, Mark Bruscino, and other staff of the Wyoming Game & Fish Department's Cody regional office; Chuck Schwartz and Mark Haroldson of the U.S. Geological Survey and the Interagency Grizzly Bear Study Team; Jim Pehringer and Monty Nicholson of U.S.D.A.
 Wildlife Services; and Susannah Woodruff of the U.S. Fish and Wildlife Service.
 We thank Rick Swisher and Mark Shelton of Quicksilver Air (Fairbanks, AK), Jim Pope of Leading Edge Aviation (Lewiston, ID), Dave Stinson of Sky Aviation (Worland, WY), and David Rivers, Mark Keech, Wes Livingston, Mark McNay, and Jack Whitman for their assistance with animal captures.
 We also thank the field technicians who have worked on this project, particularly those who worked as crew leaders: Andrea Barbknecht, Trent Roussin, and Travis Zaffarano.
 Many others, too numerous to thank here in name, have contributed time, expertise, and local knowledge in the field.
+Last but certaintly not least, we appreciate the work of Mandi Larson in helping to manage this project.

 Upload and View Collaborator Files (Login Required - contact Arthur Middleton for password)